Kerberos – a guide

 On MacOS or Linux (or Windows client in a workgroup) you will have to configure you Kerberos client to be able to get valid tickets from the Kerberos realm.

-In most cases this involves invoking [kinit](https://web.mit.edu/Kerberos/krb5-latest/doc/user/user_commands/kinit.html), or using [ksetup](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/ksetup) on Windows.
+In most cases this involves invoking [kinit](https://web.mit.edu/Kerberos/krb5-latest/doc/user/user_commands/kinit.html)

 Of course it is possible to use other Kerberos implementations on Windows depending on requirements as well.